The Best Places to See Snow Near Melbourne

 It’s not an ideal day trip but it is spectacular, with wonderful scenery along the picturesque Great Alpine Road.

 Whether your kids are beginners or more experienced – their needs are catered for at Mt Hotham.
-The resort has 13 lifts that service 3 terrain parks and 35kilometres of cross-country skiing.
+The resort has 13 lifts serving three terrain parks and 35 kilometres of cross-country skiing.
 Snow play?
 Dog sled tours?
 Ski school?
 Snowboarding lessons?
 Gear hire?
 Accommodation?
 It’s all on offer here, at a price.
 Look out for the amazing Glamping accommodation in eco domes!

 Where: Mt Hotham is 372 kilometres from Melbourne, via the National Highway.